ivancheban/gitbook/test-task.md

 With this configuration, Redis will store its data in the `redis-data` storage volume, which is managed by the Apolo Files system.
 This ensures that your Redis data is persisted and can be accessed by other jobs or applications that mount the same storage volume.

 You can also manage the `redis-data` storage volume using the Apolo CLI or the Files application interface, allowing you to perform operations like copying, moving, or deleting the Redis data as needed.

+For more information, see [Mounting Storage in Jobs](https://docs.apolo.us/index/core/apps/pre-installed/files#mounting-storage-in-jobs).